noah-nuebling/notes-public/mmf/error-logging-improvement-ideas_oct-2024.md

         	    		- Blobs don't cost anything currently.
 Their developer said, that the plan is: "Customers get 100GB for free, and additional GBs will cost 9 cents a month"
             		  	  (Source: https://answers.netlify.com/t/blobs-pricing-and-limits/119907/2)
 					- -> Sounds totally good enough for our use case
-     			- <[Mar 2025] I'm currently not aware of other competitors to AWS, Vercel, Netlify, and I also didn't Google for any>
+     			- ([Mar 2025] I'm currently not aware of other competitors to AWS, Vercel, Netlify, and I also didn't Google for any)
+     			- ([Apr 2025] ...
+I think I became aware of Netlify and Vercel when I originally looked into AWS for lamda function in early 2024?
+Would be interesting what other alternatives we considered.
+Can't find any older notes mentioning Netlify or Vercel though.)

 	- Conclusion: [Mar 2025]
  		- Fine solution for now: Simply sharing our mega.nz upload links publicly and asking users to attach the 'Upload ID' to their bug report so we can correlate the uploaded files should work totally fine!